protesilaos/tempus-themes-generator/CONTRIBUTING.md

 Areas I have identified:

-1. The colour values are written in HEX.
+1. ~~The colour values are written in HEX.
 What would be the best way to [automatically] convert these to their corresponding value in another colour space?
 For example, HEX -> RGB.
-This operation would be needed to develop ports for programs that do not support HEX.
+This operation would be needed to develop ports for programs that do not support HEX.~~ Done as of [0.9.0.20180225](https://github.com/protesilaos/tempus-themes-generator/blob/master/CHANGELOG.md#09020180225).
+Every item under `schemes` converts HEX colours to RGB using shell variable expansion.
 2. The palettes consist of 16 colours.
 For most cases this is enough.
 There are however some programs where a wider palette would be more appropriate.
 Suggestions are welcome!

 ### Improving the templates